 I read in every travel guide and online article that the Newport Cliff Walk was a must; that on this walk you will see views of the steep cliffs and the famous mansions.
 Every resource said this is considered to be one of the greatest walks in the world.
 Yet I will still skeptical.
 I knew without a doubt that it would be an amazing walk.
 The Cliff Walk, a 3.5-mile-long walk along Newport’s coastline, was at the top of my list of things to do while in Newport.
 Yet, I feared that the mansions would be behind high fences and we would only see them in the distance.
 However, my worries were soon diminished.
 The Cliff Walk lived up to its hype and far surpassed any expectations I had for it.

 The Newport Cliff Walk can not be illustrated in one photo.
 A photo simply cannot capture the grandeur that it is.
 I was in complete awe while walking the Cliff Walk.
 With the rugged coast against the calming waters to one side and the impressive mansions to the other.

-While the Cliff Walk is only 3.5 miles, it takes awhile to cover all that ground, allowing for plenty of time to stop along the way.
+While the Cliff Walk is only 3.5 miles, it takes a while to cover all that ground, allowing for plenty of time to stop along the way.
 Do you like maps?
-Below you will find a map of all my stop on the Cliff Walk.
+Below you will find a map of all my stops on the Cliff Walk.